$50 Off Any Repair

 Bathroom Faucets

-If one leaky faucet in your home drips three times per minute, it will waste more than 104 gallons of water per year.
+If one leaky faucet in your home drips at a rate of 3 drops per minute, it will waste more than 104 gallons of water per year.
 This number only multiplies if you have more than one leaky faucets in your home.

-If your faucet or pipe leaks around wood, it can create rot and mold that can cause health problems and damage the structure of your home.
+If your faucet or pipe leaks around wood, it can cause rot and mold, which can lead to health problems and structural damage.

-So even if a leak seems minor, you need to fix it before it causes more damage.
+Even if a leak seems minor, you need to fix it before it causes further damage.

 Sometimes, all your dripping faucet needs is a new faucet washer.
 In others, you may need to replace the faucet cartridge.
 This plastic piece in your faucet controls the flow of water.